paulscherrerinstitute/gitutils/Readme.md

   -t TITLE, --title TITLE
                          The title of the merge request that is going to be created.
   -p PROJECT, --project PROJECT
                         Indicates the project to be merged.
-It can be of four different formats:
+It should follow the format below:
                         - "" : (DEFAULT) The user doesn't provide this argument, the project's group and name will be fetched from the /.git/config folder within the path where the gitutils is being called.